Skip to Main Content

 dimensions logo

 The UML subscribes to the Dimensions database for the use of students, faculty and staff.
-Dimensions is a linked research knowledge system with a new approach to discovery and access to research.
+Dimensions is a database of research grants, which links grants to resulting publications, clinical trials and patents.

 Searching across publications provides a narrow view of the research ecosystem in any given field, and misses much of the related activity that takes place before and after a research project has been carried out.
 Developed in collaboration with over 100 leading research organizations around the world, Dimensions simultaneously searches